Visiting Columbia Law School

 Attend Law Classes

-The Fall 2016 Class Vistation Schedule lists first-year and upperclass courses that are open to prospective students and visitors during the academic year, and we invite you to attend a sampling of subjects.
+The Class Vistation Schedule lists first-year and upperclass courses that are open to prospective students and visitors during the academic year.
 We ask that you arrive at the classroom a few minutes before the class is scheduled to begin and notify the professor that you will be observing class that day.
 Please ask the faculty member if there is a particular area or seat in the classroom where you should sit (some classes may have limited or assigned seating).

 Tour Columbia University